Multimodal Transformer Distillation for Audio-Visual Synchronization: Abstract

 \section{Abstract}

 Audio-visual synchronization aims to determine whether the mouth movements and speech in the video are synchronized.
 VocaLiST reaches state-of-the-art performance by incorporating multimodal Transformers to model audio-visual interact information.
 However, it requires high computing resources, making it impractical for real-world applications.
 This paper proposed an MTDVocaLiST model, which is trained by our proposed multimodal Transformer distillation (MTD) loss.
 MTD loss enables MTDVocaLiST model to deeply mimic the cross-attention distribution and value-relation in the Transformer of VocaLiST.
+Additionally, we harness uncertainty weighting to fully exploit the interaction information across all layers.
 Our proposed method is effective in two aspects: From the distillation method perspective, MTD loss outperforms other strong distillation baselines.
-From the distilled model's performance perspective: 1) MTDVocaLiST outperforms similar-size SOTA models, SyncNet, and PM models by 15.69\% and 3.39\%; 2) MTDVocaLiST reduces the model size of VocaLiST by 83.52\%, yet still maintaining similar performance.
+From the distilled model's performance perspective: 1) MTDVocaLiST outperforms similar-size SOTA models, SyncNet, and Perfect Match models by 15.65\% and 3.35\%; 2) MTDVocaLiST reduces the model size of VocaLiST by 83.52\%, yet still maintaining similar performance.